gustafnk/locs-commits-correlation/README.md

 The core reason behind this project is to test the hypothesis that there is a correlation between the LOC of a file and the number of commits to that file.
+The method for finding the number of commits for a file could be better, since it's based on file name.
+Thus, renaming the file resets the number.

-TODO: Write more text here... :)
+The results so far: I have seen a project (not open sourced) that have a R² value of 0.7, which (for some) indicates correlation.
+However, many of the popular projects here on github have R² values between 0.2 and 0.5, indicating some correlation but not having LOC as the largest influencing factor.

 Example usage: